yuriandreisilva/yuriandreisilva/README.md

 - MySQL
 - Git

-📚 💻 I’m currently learning React JS and Vue.js
+📚 💻 I'm currently focusing on Node.js

 And I've already had contact with Laravel and CodeIgniter;